Slender body theories for rotating filaments: Introduction

 These are the main questions we try to answer in this paper.
 To do so, we first look at how far we can get with traditional SBT in Section\ \ref{sec:SBT3D}.
-We show that the singularity methods of Keller and Rubinow and Johnson yield well-defined mobilities for translation from force (trans-trans) and rotation from torque (rot-rot) terms, but that both leave an unknown $\mathcal{O}(1)$ constant in the rotation-translation (rot-trans) coupling term which is relevant when the fiber is driven by a large torque.
+We show that the singularity methods of Keller and Rubinow and Johnson yield well-defined mobilities for translation from force (trans-trans) and rotation from torque (rot-rot) terms, but that both leave an unknown $\mathcal{O}(1)$ constant in the rotation-translation (rot-trans) coupling term which is relevant \rone{in the mobility problem}.
 Then, we perform asymptotic expansions on line integrals of regularized RPY singularities to derive a consistent SBT for filaments rotating and translating with speeds of arbitrary order.
-We show that the regularized singularity radius $\eps$ can be chosen to match either the trans-trans \emph{or} rot-rot mobility, but not both.
-We also show that, unlike SBTs that are more faithful to the filament geometry, the regularized RPY singularity approach gives symmetric rot-trans coupling terms, and can easily be evaluated at the fiber endpoints without having to modify the radius function.
+We show that the regularized singularity radius $\eps$ can be chosen to match either the \rthr{three-dimensional} trans-trans \emph{or} rot-rot mobility, but not both, \rthr{which implies that the set of RPY singularities we consider cannot accurately model a three-dimensional cylinder}.
+We also show that, unlike SBTs that are more faithful to the filament geometry, the regularized RPY singularity approach gives symmetric rot-trans coupling terms, and naturally extends to the fiber endpoints.

 The main drawback of our regularized singularity approach is that we lose fidelity to the true tubular geometry of the filament.
 However, since we expect the regularized singularity approach to capture the essential physics of the interaction between the filament and fluid, we can utilize it as a starting point to model the three-dimensional dynamics.
 To this end, in Section\ \ref{sec:BI} we use our results from Section\ \ref{sec:RPYSBT} to postulate an asymptotic relationship between the force and torque on a filament's cross section and its translational and rotational velocity.
 This equation has a single unknown constant, which we estimate through three-dimensional boundary integral simulations, thereby developing an empirical SBT for tubular rotating filaments.